Monday, November 28, 2011

-- Mod Podge is like crack to me.
-Resist the urge to put it on everything.
+- Mod Podge is like crack to me and I had to resist the urge to put it on everything.

 - Hanging my original artwork.
-Next year, I will definitely display all of my original artwork.
+If I ever do this again, I will definitely display all of my original artwork.
 My husband reworked my beloved Frida Kahlo painting and we decided to display it that night and it drew so many people into our booth it was amazing!

 All in all it was a great experience.
 I definitely want to do this again next year!

 |I could not have done it without my mama.
 She pushed me, helped me organize, was my financial supporter, my part-time housekeeper--everything!
 Love this woman--she is ride or die!|